 In this course, the student will survey the best of American literature, from the time of the Colonies to the present, and trace some of the traditions and attitudes that have molded contemporary America.
 In addition, he will complete extensive work in grammar, composition, and vocabulary.

-Prerequisites: 80% in English III Honors (or English II Honors).
+Prerequisites: 80% in English II Honors.

 This is an extremely rigorous course, approved by the College Board, designed for capable and ambitious students.
 This class is equivalent to an introductory college-level rhetoric and writing course.
 Utilizing the writing process and teacher and peer input, students will create evidence-based analytic and argumentative essays.
 Students will also work extensively in reading and analyzing the rhetorical elements and their effect in non-fiction texts, including graphic images as forms of text, from many disciplines and historical periods.
 Reading and writing activities in the course will expand the students’ knowledge and control of formal conventions of written language (paragraphing, vocabulary, diction, syntax, grammar, mechanics, usage, and punctuation).
 Students in this course will be required to take the AP English Language and Composition exam in May.